elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

     #### Step 2 - Create a GitHub release of your repository

-    1. Create a tag by clickincg the `Choose a tag` button in the top left part of the page.
-Enter `v0.0.1` in the text field and click `+ Create new tag: on publish`
+    1. Create a tag by clicking the `Select tag` button in the top left part of the page.
+Enter `v0.0.1` in the text field and click `Create new tag`
     2. Just below, enter `initial release` as the Release title
     3. In the large text box, add `This is the initial release of <Title of your training material>` as release notes
     4. Click the green button `Publish release`